 National and University Library of Slovenia, National and university library in Ljubljana, Slovenia

-The National and University Library of Slovenia is a four-story building in Ljubljana with a facade of brick and stone blocks.
-Inside stands a grand central staircase with 32 black marble pillars that leads to bright reading rooms.
+The National and University Library of Slovenia, known as NUK, is the central library of the country, located in the heart of Ljubljana.
+The building has a facade of brick and stone blocks, and inside, a central staircase lined with black marble columns leads up to bright reading rooms.

 The community of curious travelers